ajyku/nft-marketplace-near/README.md

   Hardhat takes testnet_aurora parameters from the ```hardhat.config.js``` in the root directory

-**Localhost Hardhat EVM environment:**
+**Local Hardhat EVM environment:**

-1. Run Hardhat EVM environment in your computer
+1. Run Hardhat EVM development environment in your computer
     ```
     npx hardhat node
     ```